PatrickKoch07/game-proj/README.md

 # Game Project (Game-proj)
-A small project to learn Go, coming from a couple of years of (mostly analytic/scientific) Python experience.
+A small project to learn Go, coming from a couple of years of Python experience.
 With learning Go as a priority, the number of external libraries are kept to a minimum, but libraries to deal with audio and graphic drivers are accepted.

 Currently, the 'engine' has support for sprites, colliders, scenes, gamestates/global flags, rudimentary text, audio, and input actions.